- ANDREA KAROLINA

 - SILVIA SELENA

 Silvia is extraordinarily focused in her studies.
 She was the best of her class in 6th grade and her big dream is to go to university and support her mother to improve her life condition.
+This year she will complete the 9th grade.

 - NAYELY ROSA LINDA